vitest-dev/vitest/docs/guide/mocking-requests.md

 # Mocking Requests

-We write tests in order to be able to ship with confidence.
-The more underlying behavior we mock, the less confidence we get since the system is less closer to real usage.

-Mocking network requests is one of those tricky aspects of running tests in a non-browser environment.
-Web API's are not available so now we need to mock or install something that mocks this behavior.

-There are various tools for this job, but which one do you choose?

-We recommend [Mock Service Worker](https://mswjs.io/) to mock network requests.
-It handles both `REST` and `GraphQL` type of network requests and is framework agnostic.
+Because Vitest runs in Node, mocking network requests is tricky; web APIs are not available ,so we need something that will mimic network behavior for us.
+We recommend [Mock Service Worker](https://mswjs.io/) to accomplish this.
+It will let you mock both `REST` and `GraphQL` network requests, and is framework agnostic.

 Mock Service Worker (or MSW in short) uses [Service Worker API](https://developers.google.com/web/fundamentals/primers/service-workers) to intercept requests.
 It has a variety of use cases but also offers functionality specifically for `node`.
 It won't magically make `service workers API` available for non-browser environments, but instead relies on [node-request-interceptor](https://mswjs.io/docs/api/setup-server#operation).